HereTrix/strings_repository/README.md

 The application require `npm` to be installed.

-The application uses SQLite storage.
+The application uses SQLite storage by default.
 If you want to use own database update `DATABASES` section in `settings.py`

 ```
 cd ./webui